xthursdayx/uniform-dark-theme-sn/README.md

 Apr 24, 2020 &middot; Version 0.x: initial commit

 ## Known Issues

+Desktop client: If version 1 or 1.0.1 is installed, the extension will not update automatically.
+Uninstall the extension, then install version 1.0.2 or greater.

+## TO DO

 - [x] ~~Theme does not work in Standard Notes 3.4.1 ([#550](https://github.com/standardnotes/desktop/issues/550))~~ - **Fixed!**
 - [x] ~~Theme does not work with Web client~~ - **Fixed!**